lemanou/informationPython/_build/html/_sources/project.txt

 Goal 2 - Save data to couchdb

 We are successfully exchanging data from local couchdb.
-We choose couchdb because of its ease of use which json/dictionary objects.
+We choose couchdb because of its ease of use of json and dictionary objects.

 Goal 3 - Calculate sentiment